tramuntanal/pntfr/README.md

 # Pntfr
-Push Notifier is a simple adapter for APNS (Apple Push Notification Service) and GCM (Google Cloud Messaging) gems, that way you can use same API to send push notifications to both devices.
+Push Notifier is a simple adapter for APNS (Apple Push Notification Service) and GCM (Google Cloud Messaging) gems, that way you can use one message format and one library to send push notifications to both devices.

 # Usage
 ## Installation
 Add it to your Gemfile:

-gem 'pntfr', '~>0.2.0'
+gem 'pntfr', '~>0.3.0'

 ## Configuration
+Pntfr can be configured in two ways.
+- Setting a global configuration
+- Setting notification service's configuration on each call.

+### Global configuration
 To configure the Apple Push Notification Service just set the Hash of keys to be used:
 ```ruby
 Pntfr.configure do |config|